 Since I obviously don’t think that FERC’s four objectives are a completely accurate summary of the purpose of CIP-013, am I now saying that Lew has provided misleading advice to NERC entities, so that they’ll end up addressing meaningless or even harmful objectives in their plans?
 No, there’s no harm in telling NERC entities that their auditors will want to determine if their CIP-013 plan meets each of FERC’s four objectives, since as I’ve said those objectives are all found somewhere in the standard anyway.
 The harm is that the real objective of CIP-013 is what’s found in the Purpose statement in Section 3; that statement encompasses FERC’s four objectives, and a lot more.
 This needs to be brought to people’s attention, since neither FERC nor NERC have done so yet.

 Why doesn’t Lew instead say that auditors should make sure the entity’s CIP-013 plan meets the stated objective (purpose) of the standard?
 This could still be followed by FERC’s four things – in order to provide more detail.
 I think that would work, as long as it’s made clear that FERC’s four things are in no way a summary of everything that needs to be addressed in the plan.
 The Purpose statement provides that summary.
 But is that enough detail to make the requirement auditable?
-That’s a question I’ll discuss below and in Part 2 of this post.
+That’s a question I’ll discuss below and in the third post in this series.

 III.
 Lew’s (implicit) methodology for CIP-013 compliance